2022 Loyola Ramblers men's volleyball team

-The 2022 Loyola Ramblers men's volleyball team represents Loyola University Chicago in the 2022 NCAA Division I & II men's volleyball season.
-The Ramblers, led by 7th year head coach Mark Hulse, play their home games at Joseph J. Gentile Arena.
-The Cardinals are members of the Midwestern Intercollegiate Volleyball Association and were picked to win the conference title in the MIVA in the preseason poll.
+The 2022 Loyola Ramblers men's volleyball team represented Loyola University Chicago in the 2022 NCAA Division I & II men's volleyball season.
+The Ramblers, led by 7th year head coach Mark Hulse, played their home games at Joseph J. Gentile Arena.
+The Cardinals were members of the Midwestern Intercollegiate Volleyball Association and were picked to win the conference title in the MIVA in the preseason poll.